A motorway service station like no other

 In the last 18 months over £700,000 has been reinvested through Gloucestershire Gateway Trust into community projects and development activity in the target communities to support regeneration.
 Local residents help decide how future funding is spent through an annual Community Survey and an additional £2.5 million will be committed to these communities over five years.

-Gloucester Services has realised a long-standing aspiration by local residents to create positive social change and regeneration within their communities.
+Gloucester Services has realised a long-standing aspiration by local residents to create positive social change and regeneration within their neighbourhoods.